Northwest Magic Basketball

 • Ages: 5–18 years old

-Coach Vanessa Selden-McClendon is a former University of Oregon standout and professional basketball player, a University of Oregon Women’s Basketball alum, and was inducted into the Antioch High School Hall of Fame in October 2012; she is also recognized as one of the top trainers in Washington State and is an inactive Family Therapist.
-Coach Gerald McClendon has over 20 years of playing, training, and coaching experience and is a 20-year retired U.S. Army veteran.
-Coach Edwina Martin-Arnold has over 40 years of coaching experience beginning through the Catholic Youth Organization and the Rainier Beach Recreation Center, is a former Varsity Head Coach at Rainier Beach High School, an attorney, a best-selling romance author, and an Inclusion Advisor for the City of Seattle, and she was honored as Coach of the Year for the 2025 season.
-Coach Kevin Strozier has over 17 years of high school coaching experience, was a three-sport athlete at Flint Central High School in Michigan, earned All-State Honorable Mention in high school while averaging 23.5 points per game, was a two-time Conference Player of the Year at Mott Community College, a Junior College All-American, and a national JUCO All-Star, played on full scholarship at St. Louis University where he started every game, earned All-Metro honors, and was voted Team MVP, and as head coach at Lincoln High School (Tacoma) from 2001–2007 he captured back-to-back Narrows League titles, was named Coach of the Year in 2006, won a district championship, and led the team to the state tournament with a 25–3 record.
+The leadership team includes Coach Vanessa Selden-McClendon, Founder and Director of Northwest Magic; Coach Gerald McClendon, Co-Owner, Director of the Boys Program, and Assistant Coach for the Girls High School Nike EYCL Team KV; Coach Edwina Martin-Arnold, Co-Founder, Strategic Development, CFO, Associate Head Coach for the Girls Nike Jr EYBL 14U, Associate Head Coach for the High School Girls Program, and Director of the Boys Side of the program; and Coach Kevin Strozier, Coaching Director, Associate Head Coach for the Girls Nike Jr EYBL 14U, and Head Coach for the Girls 15U Swoosh High School (Team Rice).
+Coach Vanessa Selden-McClendon is a former professional basketball player and University of Oregon Women’s Basketball alum, is recognized as one of the top trainers in Washington State, is an inactive Family Therapist, and was inducted into the Antioch High School Hall of Fame in October 2012 for her athletic achievements.
+Coach Gerald McClendon is a 20-year retired U.S. Army veteran with over 20 years of playing, training, and coaching experience.
+Coach Edwina Martin-Arnold has over 40 years of coaching experience through the Catholic Youth Organization and the Rainier Beach Recreation Center, served as Varsity Head Coach at Rainier Beach High School, is an accomplished attorney and best-selling romance author, is an Inclusion Advisor for the City of Seattle, and was honored as Coach of the Year for the 2025 season.
+Coach Kevin Strozier has over 19 years of high school coaching experience, played three sports at Flint Central High School in Michigan, was All-State Honorable Mention averaging 23.5 points per game, was a two-time Conference Player of the Year, Junior College All-American, and national JUCO All-Star at Mott Community College, and earned a full scholarship to St. Louis University where he started every game, earned All-Metro honors, and was voted Team MVP.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.